DengPingFan/Inf-Net/README.md

     - When training is completed, the images with pseudo labels will be saved in `./Dataset/TrainingSet/LungInfection-Train/Pseudo-label/`.

 1. Train

-    - Now we have prepared the weights (`Inf-Net_pseudo_100.pth`) that is pre-trained on 1600 images with pseudo labels.
-    Note that these valuable images/labels can promote the performance and the stability of training process, because of ImageNet pre-trained models are just design for general object classification/detection/segmentation tasks initially.

     - Firstly, turn off the semi-supervised mode (`--is_semi=False`) and turn on the flag of whether use pseudo labels (`--is_pseudo=True`) in the parser of `MyTrain_LungInf.py` and modify the path train data to the pseudo-label repository (`--train_path='Dataset/TrainingSet/LungInfection-Train/Pseudo-label'`).
 Just run it.

     - When training is completed, the weights (trained on pseudo-label) will be saved in `./Snapshots/save_weights/Inf-Net_Pseduo/`.
-    You also can directly download the pre-trained weights from [Google Drive](https://drive.google.com/open?id=1NMM0BoVJU9DS8u4yTG0L-V_mcHKajrmN).
+    Also, you can directly download the pre-trained weights from [Google Drive](https://drive.google.com/open?id=1NMM0BoVJU9DS8u4yTG0L-V_mcHKajrmN).
+    Now we have prepared the weights (`Inf-Net_pseudo_100.pth`) that is pre-trained on 1600 images with pseudo labels.
+Note that these valuable images/labels can promote the performance and the stability of training process, because of ImageNet pre-trained models are just design for general object classification/detection/segmentation tasks initially.

     - Secondly, turn on the semi-supervised mode (`--is_semi=True`) and turn off the flag of whether use pseudo labels (`--is_pseudo=False`) in the parser of `MyTrain_LungInf.py` and modify the path train data to the doctor-label